cairo-book/cairo-book/src/ch09-02-contract-dispatcher.md

 **NB:** The expanded code for our IERC20 interface is a lot more robust, but to keep this chapter concise and straight to the point, we focused on one view function `get_name`, and one external function `transfer`.

-Its also worthy of note that, all these is abstracted behind the scenes, thanks to the power of Cairo plugins.
+It's also worthy of note that, all these is abstracted behind the scenes, thanks to the power of Cairo plugins.

 ## Calling Contracts using the Contract Dispatcher
 Calling another contract using the Contract interface dispatcher, calls the contract's logic in it's context, and in most cases may alter the contract's state.
 Here's an example: